2023-IBM-Accelerate-SW-Track/to_do_list_week8/README.md

 ## Instructions

-### Deploy and configure Kubernetes service cluster from IBM cloud catalog
+### Deploy and configure Kubernetes service cluster from IBM Cloud Catalog

 1. Log in to [cloud.ibm.com](https://cloud.ibm.com) using your IBM cloud ID.